nishantrayan/slider/README.md

 # slider
-To make everything easy for you.
+To make everything easy for you so you can enjoy better things in life